UniversalDependencies/docs/_u-overview/nominal-syntax.md

 The head of a nominal phrase does not take any core arguments but may be associated with different types of modifiers:

 1. An `nmod` is a nominal phrase modifying the head of another nominal phrase, with or without a special case marker.
+2. An `appos` is a nominal phrase that follows the head of another nominal phrase and stands in a co-reference or other equivalence relation to it.
-2. An `amod` is an adjective modifying the head of a nominal phrase.
+3. An `amod` is an adjective modifying the head of a nominal phrase.
-3. A `nummod` is a numeral modifying the head of a nominal phrase.
+4. A `nummod` is a numeral modifying the head of a nominal phrase.
+5. An `acl` is a clause modifying the head of a nominal phrase, with the relative clause `acl:relcl` as an important subtype.

 ~~~ sdparse
 the Chair 's office